-These settings are used to enable or disable CryptoSafeGuard, and to manage the SMS notifications and the CryptoSafeGuard whitelist.
-Any changes to the whitelist applies to all backup jobs.
-For more information, see BackupAssist CryptoSafeGuard
+These settings are used to enable or disable CryptoSafeGuard, configure SMS notifications and manage the CryptoSafeGuard whitelist.

 To configure CryptoSafeGuard in BackupAssist:

 - Select CryptoSafeGuard.

 - Make the required changes as outlined in the sections below.